Want to make your post keyword-targeted, SEO-optimized, and ready to drive more traffic?

 But it’s important to remember:

-You can’t trick a search engine.
+You can’t trick the search engine for long.

 The things that rank the highest are the things that are the most informative, the most engaging, and the most useful.
-So strive to create content that readers love, and search engines will love you too.

 What are your tips for optimizing blog posts?
 Share them with me in the comments below!